 To address perceived shortcomings listed above, stakeholders suggested many different options listed below.
 This section serves as a summary for different options, none of which is a consensus view or an endorsement by any stakeholder group.
 Due to their similarity in structure, proposals 6 through 10 are repeated in table form.

 There is no need to make any changes.
-Addresses item A from section II.
+Addresses item A from section II above.

 Add ORDC to the DAM.
 The ORDC curve would be used as the demand curve for AS procurement and pricing instead of today’s inelastic procurement.
 Could be applied to all other options (1, 3-8).
 Addresses F

-Apply dynamic Reserve Discount Factor (RDF) from PRC calculation instead of the static RDF in the RTOLCAP.
+Apply dynamic Reserve Discount Factor (RDF) from PRC calculation instead of the static RDF in the ORDC Real Time Online Capacity (RTOLCAP).
 Addresses B

-Set RTOFFCAP = 0 at PRC =2500 to increase adder amounts.
+Set Real Time Offline Capacity (RTOFFCAP) = 0 at PRC =2500 to increase adder amounts.
 Addresses B

 Upon deployment of NSRS by the ERCOT operator, require that all Quick Start Resources providing NSRS during that time to come physically online.
 Could be applied to all other options.
 Addresses B